 The Next Chapter is Westminster's summer reading program for all incoming first-year students.
-The summer reading program is a collaborative effort of the Division of Student Affairs and the Inquiry Program and provides an enjoyable way for students to continue to hone their critical thinking skills during the summer through the exploration of a selected literary work.
-This summer, entering first year students will be reading The Ghost Map: The Story of London's Most Terrifying Epidemic and How it Changed Science, Cities, and the Modern World, a vivid and remarkable account of the London, England cholera outbreak of 1854.
-After arriving on campus, new students will discuss The Ghost Map during Fresh Start Orientation.
-Across the fall semester, the College will host an array of campus-wide co-curricular activities in connection with The Ghost Map such as expert panels and guest speakers.
-Elements of the book may also be a topic of discussion in select classes across campus.
+The summer reading program is a collaborative effort of the Division of Student Affairs and the Inquiry Program and provides an enjoyable way for students to continue to hone their critical thinking skills during the summer through the exploration foa selected literary work.
+This summer, entering first year students will be reading The Immortal Life of Henrietta Lacks, a remarkable story of how the first human cell lines were developed for use in scientific research.

 Comments from Across the Nation